 Client PC Running SmartSDR And The DXLab Suite – Right Monitor

 The picture above shows a closer view of my Home Office PC’s Right monitor (click on the picture to enlarge it).
-SmartSDR is running the upper left corner and I am listening to folks operate in the 2015 CQ WW DX CW Contest.
-The SDR is set on the 20m band and I have the CW Keyer which is built into SmartSDR running.
-The DAX Control Panel is running on the lower right corner of the screen and its setup for use with the CW Skimmer decoder.
-DXLab’s WinWarbler is running (top-center) which enables me to use the WinKeyer in the shack to send CW as well via the remote COM port associated with the WinKeyer.
-Below WinWarbler is the microHAMDeveloper Only application (accessed remotely via a TeamViewer connection to the Shack Server PC) which shows that I have both of our SteppIR DB36 Yagis are selected as a stack and pointed towards Europe.
-DXLab’s DXView Rotator Control application is running in the center-bottom of the screen so that we can turn our Yagis towards other parts of the world (rotators are controlled via another remote COM port).
+SmartSDR is running the upper left corner, and I am listening to folks operate in the 2015 CQ WW DX CW Contest.
+The SDR is set on the 20m band, and I have the CW Keyer built into SmartSDR running.
+The DAX Control Panel is running on the lower right corner of the screen, and it’s set up for use with the CW Skimmer decoder.
+DXLab’s WinWarbler is running (top-center), enabling me to use the WinKeyer in the shack to send CW via the remote COM port associated with the WinKeyer.
+Below WinWarbler is the microHAMDeveloper Only application (accessed remotely via a TeamViewer connection to the Shack Server PC) which shows that I have both of our SteppIR DB36 Yagis selected as a stack and pointed towards Europe.
+DXLab’s DXView Rotator Control application is running in the center bottom of the screen so that we can turn our Yagis towards other parts of the world (rotators are controlled via another remote COM port).
 Finally, the client KPA500 Amplifier control application is running in the lower left corner to control the amplifier and to monitor the power out and SWR seen by the amplifier being used to operate remotely.

 Client PC Running SmartSDR And The DXLab Suite – Left Monitor

-As you can see, CW Skimmer is decoding a wide range of frequencies in the 20m CW sub-band.
-It is receiving its audio in IQ format via the SmartSDR DAX application.
-It is great fun to operate CW this way and I am finding myself making a lot more CW contacts now that I have the remote operating setup in my office.
+As you can see, CW Skimmer decodes a wide range of frequencies in the 20m CW sub-band.
+It receives its audio in IQ format via the SmartSDR DAX application.
+It is great fun to operate CW this way, and I am finding myself making a lot more CW contacts now that I have the remote operating setup in my office.

 The next post will provide some samples of remote operation in the form of videos.
 I will also share some information on setting up a Remote Operating Client on a laptop where screen space is more limited.
-We plan to take a trip outside our house to operate our station over the Internet and we plan to share information on how that is done.
-We will also provide future articles on how to setup CW Skimmer and Digital Modes (RTTY, PSK, and JT65/JT9) on the HF Bands and use them remotely.
+We plan to take a trip outside our house to operate our station over the Internet and share information on how that is done.
+We will also provide future articles on how to set up CW Skimmer and Digital Modes (RTTY, PSK, and JT65/JT9) on the HF Bands and use them remotely.